-A Master Traffic Impact Analysis (see appendix D) for the overall 630 acres covered by this Rezoning Action and including the parcels internal to this Planned Development area noted as "Not A Part" in Figure 2 Development Parcels on Page 8 of this submission, shall be submitted to and approved by the Department of Public Works prior to the issuance of any permits or the recordation of any Final Maps anywhere within this site (with the specific exception of the 20 acre site adjacent to the Cheyenne Avenue rezoned with Z-108-96) as required by the Department of Public Works.
-The Master Traffic Impact Analysis shall identify necessary roadway infrastructure improvements and overall Traffic Signalization needs within the proposed PD Area, and shall propose an implementation program for the dedication and construction of such required improvements, including a Phasing Plan identifying appropriate Milestones (such as certain number of units built) that will trigger the timely construction thereof.
-The Master Traffic Signal Participation Schedule defining each internal development's responsibility on a per acre or per development basis.
-The Master Traffic Impact Analysis shall address the development of all public streets shown on Figure 2 Development Parcels on Page 8 of this submission.
+A Traffic Study (see Appendix D) for the overall 520 acres covered by this plan shall be submitted to and approved by the Department of Public Works prior to the issuance of any permits or the recordation of any Final Maps anywhere within this site.
+The Master Traffic Impact Analysis shall identify necessary roadway infrastructure improvements and overall traffic signalization needs within the proposed PD area and shall propose an implementation program for the dedication and construction of such required improvements including a phasing plan identifying appropriate milestones (such as certain number of units built) that will trigger the timely construction thereof.
+The Master Traffic Signal Participation Schedule will define each internal development's responsibility on a per acre or per development basis.
+The Master Traffic Impact Analysis shall address the development of all public streets shown on Figure 2 - Development Parcels.

-A Master Drainage Plan (see appendix E) for the overall 630 acres covered by this Rezoning Action, and including the parcels internal to this Planned Development area noted as "Not A Part" in Figure 2 Development Parcels on Page 8 of this submission, shall be submitted to and approved by the Department of Public Works prior to the issuance of any permits or the recordation of any Final Maps anywhere within this site (with the specific exception of the 20 acre site adjacent to Cheyenne Avenue rezoned with Z-108-96) as required by the Department of Works.
-The Master Drainage Plan shall identify necessary drainage infrastructure improvements within the proposed PD Area and shall propose an implementation program for the construction of such required improvements, including a Phasing

-Plan identifying appropriate Milestones (such as a certain number of units built) that will trigger the timely construction thereof.
-The Master Drainage Plan shall clearly identify the parties responsible for each phase of construction and those parties responsible for future maintenance thereof.
+A Master Drainage Plan (See Appendix E and Figure 11) for the overall 520 acres covered by this plan, and including the parcels noted as "Not A Part" in Figure 2 - Development Parcels, shall be submitted to and approved by the Department of Public Works prior to the issuance of any permits or recordation of any Final Maps anywhere within this site.
+The Master Drainage Plan shall identify necessary drainage infrastructure improvements within the proposed PD Area and shall propose an implementation program for the construction of such required improvements, including a Phasing plan identifying appropriate milestones (such as a certain number of units built) that will trigger the timely construction thereof.
+The Master Drainage plan shall clearly identify the parties responsible for each phase of construction and those parties responsible for future maintenance thereof.
 The proposed PD Zone area established development densities in excess of those assumed by the Lone Mountain Detention Basin Report.

-The Master Drainage Plan shall address the impact of these higher densities on the available storage volume of the Lone Mountain Detention Basin and recommend methods to mitigate the effects thereof; excavation and/or modification of the Lone Mountain Detention Basin shall be the responsibility of the developers of the proposed PD Zone area, and shall be included in the overall Phasing Plan required above.
-The Master Drainage Plan shall address the development of all public drainage facilities shown on Figure 2 Development Parcels on Page 8 of this submission.
+The master Drainage plan shall address the impact of these higher densities on the available storage volume of the Lone Mountain Detention Basin and recommended methods to mitigate the effects thereof.
+The Master Drainage plan shall address the development of all public drainage facilities shown on Figure 2 - Development Parcels.